PlasmaHH/vdb/doc/ASM.md

 In case the jumps are recorded, they will be displayed when the `c` showspec for disassembly is active as well as the `vdb-asm-callgrind-show-jumps` setting is enabled.

+## Troubleshooting

+### Slow output with lots of jumparrows

+When using pagination, gdb parses all the output and tries to properly word wrap.
+It does that even when word wrap is not necessary.
+Worse, somewhere around version 12 gdb started parsing all output always, even when pagination is not actiavted.
+This causes sometiems a factor of 120 of slowdown.

+To workaround this, one can enable the `vdb-asm-direct-output` setting to directly write things to stdout.
+This has one major drawback though, it means the output will not be captured by any string capture mechanism.
+We therefore try to do it only when the `dis` command does have `from_tty` set to true, but sometimes this doesn't work properly.
+In this case you might want to try disabling this workaround.

 ## TODO

 * document a few missing settings